Tadtad: Armed activity

-The Tadtad fought against the New People's Army (NPA) as well as went after suspected members and sympathizers of the Communist rebel group.
+The Tadtad fought against the New People's Army (NPA), as well as went after suspected members and sympathizers of the Communist rebel group.
 They also fought against Moro rebels in the 1970s.

+In 1987, Tadtad members killed suspected Communist rebels and beheaded its leader and drank his blood.
+Journalists documented the aftermath at the invitation of Tadtad.
+Photographs showing cult members smiling and carrying the head of an alleged rebel was published in national newspapers.
+The local military commander ordered the dismantling of Tadtad on April 4, 1987, as a result of the incident.

 The Philippine Army and a splinter group of the Tadtad called the Christian God Spirit had an armed encounter in Pangantucan, Bukidnon on August 11, 2000.
-The fighting ensued after soldiers tried to serve a warrant of arrest against their leader Alfredo Opciona for charges of attempted murder.
+The fighting ensued after soldiers tried to serve a warrant of arrest against their leader, Alfredo Opciona, for charges of attempted murder.
 The incident caused the death of sixteen Tadtad members, three members of the army auxiliary group and one civilian.